Meena Seshamani

-Meena Seshamani (born 1977 or 1978) is an American politician and surgeon who has served as the Maryland Secretary of Health since 2025.
+Meena Seshamani (born 1977 or 1978) is an American public official and surgeon who has served as the Maryland Secretary of Health since 2025.
 She previously served as the deputy administrator of the Centers for Medicare & Medicaid Services from 2021 to 2025.

 Early life and education

 Seshamani was born in 1977 or 1978.
 Her parents were Mani and Rama Seshamani.
 Raised in Warren Township, New Jersey, she graduated from the Pingry School in three years, afterwards attending Brown University, where she graduated with honors and earned a Bachelor of Arts degree in business economics, and the University of Pennsylvania, where she earned a Doctor of Medicine degree.
 She then completed her medical residency training at Johns Hopkins University, where she was a surgeon specializing in head and neck surgery and conducted research on health economics, afterwards graduating as a Marshall Scholar from the University of Oxford with a Doctor of Philosophy degree in health economics.